 There are only two ways to become a US citizen under immigration laws: This is either through birth or naturalization.
 A person acquires citizenship by birth by being born in the US or any territories subject to the US.

 Citizenship by birth may also be gotten where any of your parents was a US citizen at the time of your birth.
 If you were born to or adopted by parents who became US citizens before you turned 18, you may also be a US citizen.
 In some cases, US parents need to apply for citizenship for their child.

 Foreigners who don’t qualify for that category can still become US citizens.
 The process of achieving this is known as the naturalization process.
 Under this process, an applicant must fulfill certain requirements under the Immigration and Nationality Act (INA).

 One of the most popular ways to become a US citizen is through naturalization.
 But, the process is complex and complicated.
-This process could be a lot easier with the help of an immigration attorney in Jamaica.
+This process could be a lot easier with the help of an immigration attorney in Jamaica, New York.

 In this regard, the goal of this blog post is to provide a basic understanding of citizenship by naturalization.

 To apply for naturalization, you need to consider some factors.
 There are some factors that determine a person’s eligibility for naturalization, such as their age, how long they have been physically present in the US, and how long they have held a green card.

 Serving in the military, during war or peace, is something to consider.
 Importantly, before applying for naturalization, an applicant must be:

 - At least 18 years old of age; and